grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### Rigged up and running)

-In a matter of a couple of hours they had a series of umbilicals running through the _Prospect_ and down into the _Gnat_.
-The big submarine was parasitically sucking the small supply of nutrients the little sub had in reserve: the power wired into the _Prospect's_ battery hold so that the _Gnat's_ batteries were now no more than an extra battery bank for the _Prospect_ --- conveniently with a nearly-full charge; and the thick fuel lines running up to the engine room, where the fuel pumps were engaged and tuned to gently suck the fuel oil up from the _Gnat's_ fuel ballast tanks.
+In a couple of hours they had a series of umbilicals running through the _Prospect_ and down into the _Gnat_.
+The big submarine was parasitically sucking the small supply of nutrients the little sub had in reserve: the power was wired into the _Prospect's_ battery hold so that the _Gnat's_ batteries were now no more than an extra battery bank for the _Prospect_ --- conveniently with a nearly-full charge; and the thick fuel lines running up to the engine room, where the fuel pumps were engaged and tuned to gently suck the fuel oil up from the _Gnat's_ fuel ballast tanks.

 To conserve fuel they started only one of the _Prospect's_ two diesel engines.
 And likewise started a single electric motor, driving only one of the _Prospect's_ two propellers.
-This continually pushed them to one side and they had to compensate with some angle on the rudder, but that was a minor annoyance.
+This continually pushed them to one side and they had to compensate with some angle on the rudder, but that was a minor annoyance compared with the task of compensating for the drag of the _Gnat_.
 Normally they would also be charging the battery banks up while running on diesel, but they needed to put the all the fuel they had into forward motion.

 The whole setup was a filthy inelegant mess, but they were making headway.

 Captain Percy insisted everyone who was not actively doing something should be in the rack.
 Chips, Shakes, and Hemi did not argue when they were assigned first shift in bed.
 She had Bastian and Gregory, who were more experienced with the controls of the boat, at the helm seats.
-They shut down the sonar since with the diesel running they would not be able to hear the approach of any kind of threat until it was too close to do anything about it anyway --- especially considering they did not have the ability to dive or perform any other evasive maneuver.
+They shut down the sonar since with the diesel running they would not be able to hear the approach of any kind of threat until it was too close to do anything about it anyway.

 But as a safety measure, Percy put Owen on radar.
-It would be just stupid to run into a fleet of Authority surface-enforcement ships for lack of paying attention.
-So Owen sat in the dark with his eye on the glowing radar screen, his mind turned to mush by watching it circle around endlessly, reflecting back nothing.
+It would be just stupid to run into a fleet of Authority surface-enforcement ships for lack of paying attention --- especially considering they did not have the ability to dive or perform any other evasive maneuver.
+So Owen sat in the dark with his eye on the glowing radar screen, his mind turning to mush as he watched it circle around endlessly, reflecting back nothing.

 Percy made everyone in the control room take a pep pill and drink a cup of coffee, which she fixed for them in the dark galley by the light of a penlight.